Learning to Drive with Neurodevelopmental Differences

 - Seek the advice of a certified driving rehabilitation specialist or occupational therapist who has training in working with individuals with neurodevelomental differences.

-- Identify and promote acquisition of independent life skills in diverse areas: personal hygiene, health, food preparation, housekeeping, and transportation.
+- Early in adolescence, begin preparing for adulthood by identifying and promoting the acquisition of independent life skills in diverse domains, including: personal hygiene, health, food preparation, housekeeping, and transportation.

-- Consider treatment with ADHD medication if symptoms of ADHD, including impulsivity and inattention, are occurring.
+- Consider treatment for ADHD symptoms, including impulsivity and inattention, if needed.

 - Provide plenty of parent-supervised driving instruction in partnership with professional driving instruction.
 The TeenDrivingPlan Practice Guide offers evidence-based instruction in six driving environments, at night, and in inclement weather.
 The online resource includes 54 short videos and accompanying instruction, as well as tips on creating the right learning environment.

-For those adolescents and young adults with neurodevelopmental differences who are not ready or unable to drive, there are other ways to ensure safe mobility:
+For those adolescents and young adults with neurodevelopmental differences who are not ready or unable to drive, there are other ways to stay mobile when transitioning to adulthood:

 - Practice how to take public transit